How Home Security Systems Are Helping Local Police Solve Murders And Other Crimes

 It’s what Baltimore City police did in Federal Hill following the murder of 25-year-old Timothy Moriconi during a botched street robbery.

-Police collected neighbors’ security camera footage and identified a vehicle and license plate number that lead to an arrest.
+Police collected neighbors’ security camera footage and identified a vehicle and license plate number that led to an arrest.

 2 Arrested In Connection With Federal Hill Fatal Shooting